 /d per day AOD Area of dedication, which means the acreage dedicated to a company by an oil and/or natural gas producer under one or more contracts.
-ASC Accounting Standards Codification.
-ASU Accounting Standards Update.
-Barrels (Bbls) One barrel of petroleum products equal to 42 U.S. gallons.
+ASU Accounting Standards Update Barrels (Bbls) One barrel of petroleum products equal to 42 U.S. gallons.
 Base gas A quantity of natural gas held within the confines of the natural gas storage facility and used for pressure support and to maintain a minimum facility pressure.
 May consist of injected base gas or native base gas.
 Also known as cushion gas.
 Bcf One billion cubic feet of natural gas.
 A standard volume measure of natural gas products.
 Cycle A complete withdrawal and injection of working gas.
 Cycling refers to the process of completing one cycle.
-EPA Environmental Protection Agency.
-FASB Financial Accounting Standards Board.
-FERC Federal Energy Regulatory Commission.
-GAAP Generally Accepted Accounting Principles.
-Gas storage capacity The maximum volume of natural gas that can be cost-effectively injected into a storage facility and extracted during the normal operation of the storage facility.
-Gas storage capacity excludes base gas. НР Horsepower.
-Hub Geographic location of a storage facility and multiple pipeline interconnections.
-Hub services With respect to our natural gas storage and transportation operations, the following services: (i) interruptible storage services, (ii) firm and interruptible park and loan services, (iii) interruptible wheeling services, and (iv) balancing services.
+EPA Environmental Protection Agency FASB Financial Accounting Standards Board FERC Federal Energy Regulatory Commission GAAP Generally Accepted Accounting Principles Gas storage capacity The maximum volume of natural gas that can be cost-effectively injected into a storage facility and extracted during the normal operation of the storage facility.
+Gas storage capacity excludes base gas. НР Horsepower Hub Geographic location of a storage facility and multiple pipeline interconnections Hub services With respect to our natural gas storage and transportation operations, the following services: (i) interruptible storage services, (ii) firm and interruptible park and loan services, (iii) interruptible wheeling services, and (iv) balancing services.
 Injection rate The rate at which a customer is permitted to inject natural gas into a natural gas storage facility.
-MMbtu One million British thermal units, which is approximately equal to one Mcf.
-One British thermal unit is equivalent to an amount of heat required to raise the temperature of one pound of water by one degree.
-MBbls One thousand barrels.
-MMBbls One million barrels.
-MMcf One million cubic feet of natural gas.
-Natural gas A gaseous mixture of hydrocarbon compounds, primarily methane together with varying quantities of ethane, propane, butane and other gases.
+MBbls One thousand barrels MMBbls One million barrels MMcf One million cubic feet of natural gas Natural gas A gaseous mixture of hydrocarbon compounds, primarily methane together with varying quantities of ethane, propane, butane and other gases.
 Natural Gas Act Federal law enacted in 1938 that established the FERC's authority to regulate interstate pipelines.
 Natural gas liquids (NGLs) Those hydrocarbons in natural gas that are separated from the natural gas as liquids through the process of absorption, condensation, adsorption or other methods in natural gas processing or cycling plants.
 NGLs include natural gas plant liquids (primarily ethane, propane, butane and isobutane) and lease condensate (primarily pentanes produced from natural gas at lease separators and field facilities).
-NYSE New York Stock Exchange.
-Salt cavern A man-made cavern developed in a salt dome or salt beds by leaching or mining of the salt.
-SEC Securities and Exchange Commission.
-Withdrawal rate The rate at which a customer is permitted to withdraw gas from a natural gas storage facility.
+NYSE New York Stock Exchange SEC Securities and Exchange Commission Withdrawal rate The rate at which a customer is permitted to withdraw gas from a natural gas storage facility.
 Working gas Natural gas in a storage facility in excess of base gas.
 Working gas may or may not be completely withdrawn during any particular withdrawal season.
 Working gas storage capacity See gas storage capacity (above).